 Treatment for Phonological Disorders

 The result of therapy or treatment depends on the child’s age and the severity of the disorder.
 Regular therapy mostly ensures normal speech and sound production.
-If you think your child is having similar issues, contact a pathologist/therapist as soon as possible an get your child’s speech evaluated.
-We also advise you to go other information on our website and learn more about different types of speech therapies.
+If you think your child is having similar issues, contact a pathologist/therapist as soon as possible and get your child’s speech evaluated.
+We also advise you to go for other information on our website and learn more about different types of speech therapies.